amarh-ayman/reading-notes/ACP.md

 ## Commit Git
 git commit creates a commit, which is like a snapshot of your repository and able to craft the history intentionally and safely

- - How to Use git commit
+ - How to Use git Commit
     - **git commit**: This starts the commit process, your default text editor will be opened for you to create the commit message.
     - **git commit -m "descriptive commit message"**: This starts the commit process, and allows you to include the commit message at the same time.
     - **git commit -am "descriptive commit message"**: In addition to including the commit message, this option allows you to skip the staging phase.
 The addition of -a will automatically stage any files that are already being tracked by Git (changes to files that you've committed before).